ADVISORY HEALTH-CORONAVIRUS/ITALY-VACCINES

 EXPECTED SCHEDULE-TIME APPROX:

-0700 GMT - Rome, Exterior of Spallanzani hospital (REUTERS - ACCESS ALL)
+0700 GMT - Rome, Exterior of Spallanzani hospital.
+First vaccinated nurse, Claudia Alivernini, speaks to the press (REUTERS - ACCESS ALL)

 0800GMT - Florence, First vaccines being inoculated at Careggi Hospital (REUTERS - ACCESS ALL)